Giuseppe Raffo: Political career

 Raffo inspired Ahmed bey’s reformist policies and the gradual rapprochement of the Regency with European powers.
 In 1846 he led a diplomatic mission to the United Kingdom alongside the British consul in Tunis, Richard Wood, a Syrian Jew named Rhattab who converted to Catholicism.
 The same year, he organized a state visit, the first of a sovereign Tunisian abroad: Ahmed I first went to Paris where he obtained a resounding diplomatic success that began the process of weakening Ottoman tutelage over Tunisia.

 While in the service of Ahmed bey Raffo remained a devout Catholic, promoted inter-religious dialogue and obtained an important recognition of the rights of the bey’s Christian and Jewish subjects.
 He promoted the abolition of slavery and encouraged relations with the Kingdom of Sardinia, obtaining the Sardinian titles of baron (1849) and then count (1851).

-His dedication to the cause of the political and social renewal of Tunisia helped also earned him the sympathy of France, which granted him the Legion d’Honneur, and of the Catholic Church, which made him a member of the Order of St. Gregory the Great.
+His dedication to the cause of the political and social renewal of Tunisia helped also earn him the sympathy of France, which granted him the Legion d’Honneur, and of the Catholic Church, which made him a member of the Order of St. Gregory the Great.
 Raffo was also in contact with supporters of the Italian Risorgimento: he counted among his collaborators the Genoese mazzinian :it:Gaetano Fedriani and he also supported Giuseppe Garibaldi who, at one time, was employed by the Tunisian navy.

 On the death of Ahmed bey, reform attempts were led by his successor and cousin, Mohamed bey with whom Raffo also had a close family relation.
 The sister of his wife, the Sardinian Francesca Benedetta Sanna, converted to Islam and became the new bey’s sixth.
 During his reign, Raffo contributed to the adoption of the Fundamental Pact of 1857 but, on the death of the sovereign in 1859, he was driven from power by the rising star of Tunisian politics, the former slave of Greek origin, Mustapha Khaznadar, appointed Grand Vizier by Sadok Bey.

 He then retired from public life and died in Paris in 1862.
 The transfer of his remains to the Catholic cemetery of Tunis, in 1863, was attended by the highest authorities of the State, the diplomatic corps, the Catholic community and representatives of all the other religions of the country.